Colin Leakey

-Colin Louis Avern Leakey (13 December 1933, Cambridge, England – 29 January 2018, Lincoln, England) was a leading plant scientist in the United Kingdom, a Fellow of King's College, Cambridge and of the Institute of Biology, and a world authority on beans.
+Colin Louis Avern Leakey (13 December 1933 – 29 January 2018) was a British plant scientist, a Fellow of King's College, Cambridge and of the Institute of Biology, and a world authority on beans.

 Background

 Colin Leakey was the son of Louis Leakey (1903–1972), the pioneering paleoanthropologist, and Frida (Avern) Leakey, of Newnham College, Cambridge.
 His paternal grandparents were Church of England missionaries in British East Africa; his father grew up amidst the Kikuyu people and spent almost all his life in what became Kenya.
 His parents met in 1927 and married the following year.
 Their first child was a daughter, Priscilla Muthoni; Colin was their only other child.
 Louis left Frida just after Colin was born.
 He grew up with his mother and sister in Cambridge, and did not see his father again until he was 19.

 By his father's second marriage to Mary Leakey, Leakey was half-brother to Richard, a conservationist, Philip, a politician, and Jonathan, a businessman.
 Many of the Leakey family have made contributions to archaeology and anthropology.
 His mother never remarried.